amd/aocl-data-analytics/doc/C/options/all_table.rst

    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

+   "mixed precision", "string", ":math:`s=` `no`", "Whether to use mixed precision iterative refinement, in which lower precision arithmetic is used before switching to the working precision for the final iterations.", ":math:`s=` `no`, or `yes`."
+   "low precision convergence tolerance", "real", ":math:`r=10^{-2}`", "If mixed precision iterative refinement is enabled, convergence tolerance for the low precision phase.", ":math:`0 \le r`"
    "tau", "real", ":math:`r=\varepsilon`", "Numerical stability parameter used in working set selection when kernel is not positive semi definite.", ":math:`0 \le r`"
    "kernel", "string", ":math:`s=` `rbf`", "Kernel function to use for the calculations.", ":math:`s=` `linear`, `poly`, `polynomial`, `rbf`, or `sigmoid`."
    "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
    "n_folds", "integer", ":math:`i=5`", "Number of folds to use with cross validation.
 Only used when predict probabilities is enabled.", ":math:`1 \le i`"
+   "low precision max_iter", "integer", ":math:`i=80000`", "If mixed precision iterative refinement is enabled, maximum number of iterations for the low precision phase.", ":math:`0 \le i`"
    "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
    "cache size", "real", ":math:`r=-1`", "Size of the kernel cache in MB.
 The default value is -1.0 which automatically sets it to a value which will enable storage of the sampled kernel matrix.
 Increasing value of this option will result in faster training time.", ":math:`-1 \le r`"
    "degree", "integer", ":math:`i=3`", "Parameter for 'polynomial' kernel.", ":math:`1 \le i`"